TherapyNottingham/TN2021/content/about/fees/index.md

 ## Individual Supervision

-£50 per hour (minimum 1hr booking)
+£50 per hour
+Minimum 1 hour booking.

 ## Professional consultation

-From £75 for one hour, for one-off appointment
+From £75 for one hour, for one-off appointment Additional fees may apply for report writing.

 ## For other services

 Please [contact us]({{< relref "/#contact" >}}) for further details of fees for any other services.

+## Fee changes

+Our fees are reviewed annually in April.